Or, why equities are the best investment option for most people

 3. Equity investments are investments in productive assets that create wealth over time.

-Mr Buffet says, “The riskiness of an investment is [...] the reasoned probability -- of that investment causing its owner a loss of purchasing power over his contemplated holding period.”
+Mr Buffet says, "The riskiness of an investment should be measured by the probability - the reasoned probability - of that investment causing its owner a loss of purchasing power over his contemplated holding period."